Curtis Crowe: Career

 Pylon recorded another album and two singles and broke up in 1983 after touring with U2 for a few of the dates on their first American tour.
 Pylon was becoming too much like a business for some of the members' tastes, so it was agreed to break up and they did.

 Crowe married and settled down and finished school.
-Athens, GA inside/out was released and there seemed to be more interest in Pylon than ever.
+The documentary film Athens, GA inside/out was released and there seemed to be more interest in Pylon than ever.
 Pylon reformed, but this time with more business-like practices in place.
 They recorded another album and toured with R.E.M. and the B-52's.
 They had a manager.
 But Pylon broke up again.

 Crowe and his wife went on to have two children and he began to work in the film/TV industry as a construction coordinator.
 He has worked on films like Blue Crush, where he was responsible for "the rock", Cool Runnings and more recently, the first season of Lost, We are Marshall and Californication.
 He is now divorced, but maintains an amiable relationship with his former wife and children.

 Pylon reformed for fun from 2005 to 2009.
 DFA Records reissued Gyrate on CD, Pylon's first album with bonus tracks, and called it Gyrate Plus.